It's Like That (Run-D.M.C. song): Jason Nevins version

 In 1997, a new version of "It's Like That" by American producer Jason Nevins was released.
 The Nevins version topped the singles charts in 12 countries, including the United Kingdom, where it stayed at the top for six weeks and became Britain's third biggest-selling single of 1998.
 In the UK, the Nevins remix gained notoriety for breaking the Spice Girls' run of consecutive number-one hits on the UK Singles Chart, keeping their song "Stop" from claiming the top spot.
+The Spice Girls sampled the song when performing "Stop" during The Return of the Spice Girls Tour as a nod to the notoriety.

 Critical reception

 Larry Flick from Billboard wrote, "The lines dividing rap and dance music are momentarily blurred on this revision of a Run-D.M.C. chestnut.
 Their rhymes are sewn into a forceful, house-inflected groove by underground club dynamo Nevins, who displays a palpable talent for combining hard-edged flavor with ear-grabbing hooks.
 Club DJs have already turned this into a dancefloor staple, with crossover radio mix-show programmers also banging it like crazy.
 It won't be long before folks can hear it during morning-drive hours."
-A writer from Scottish Daily Record declared this version as "pure brilliant".
+Scottish Daily Record praised it as "pure brilliant".
 Matt Diehl from Entertainment Weekly gave it an A, commenting, "The combination of Run-D.M.C.'s old-school braggadocio and Nevins' new-school grooves demonstrates how club sounds constantly revitalize themselves, as well as displaying the historical links between seemingly disparate dance-music styles.
 Most important, it rocks the house."
+A reviewer from Music Week gave it five out of five and named it Single of the Week, declaring it as a "pounding house update".
+James Hyman of Record Mirror wrote, "Reviving 'hip house' for the late Nineties with relentless pounding beats, scratchy squeaks and "check this out" punctuation over Run DMC's classic 1983 rap, NY DJ Jason Nevins has created a pan-European club smash which has already been Top 10 in almost the same number of national charts.
+When it hits UK release on March 9, that will seal it."

 Music video

 The accompanying music video for the remix featured male vs. female breakdance crews battling each other.
-The video was shot in downtown LA in 1998 after the song became a hit in Europe.
 Nevins is in the beginning of the video wearing his 'well known yellow tinted glasses' and holding a boombox.